kant/AI-1/templates/Skill-Template/readme.md

         }
 ## Testing

-Once complete, run your bot project within your development envrionment and open the Bot Framework Emulator.
-Within the Emulator, choose Open Bot from teh File menu and navigate to the .bot file in your directory.
+Once complete, run your bot project within your development environment and open the Bot Framework Emulator.
+Within the Emulator, choose Open Bot from the File menu and navigate to the .bot file in your directory.

 Then type ```hi``` to verify everything is working.